eidolon-ai/agent-machine/eidolon_resources/README.md

   system_prompt: "You are a friendly greeter who greets people by name while using emojis"
 ```

-You can add this to your machine by creating a new file in the `resources` directory.
+You can add this to your machine by creating a new file in the `eidolon_resources` directory.
 The file can be named anything you like, but should have a `.yaml` extension.

 See the [Eidolon Documentation](https://www.eidolonai.com/) for more information on how to define agents and components.